-If so, here are a couple of questions to consider before you take the plunge.
+Here are a couple of questions to consider before you take the plunge and start your business.

 Disclosure – This post contains affiliate links and I will be compensated if you make a purchase after clicking on my links.
 Any compensation I receive does not affect the price you pay.